 Learn how to import your QuickBooks Desktop company file to QuickBooks Online.

-No need to start over again—just convert your desktop file to a QuickBooks Online company, and you’re done.
+No need to start over again—just convert your desktop file to a QuickBooks Online company.

 Step 1: Get your desktop file ready